 Caring for a senior loved one with dementia can be an overwhelming duty.
 If you are the primary family caregiver for an elderly loved one and need additional assistance providing high-quality home care, West Hartford Home Care Assistance can help.
 We are a leading home care agency committed to changing the way seniors age.

 2. Rely on Your Friends

 It may sometimes seem unfair to be the only one doing so much work.
 However, it is common for caregivers to forget they are surrounded by people who love them and want to help.
 Your family may be overwhelmed by the aspects of your loved one’s care, or they may simply live too far away to be of much help.
 For this reason, you should remember your friends can be a tremendous resource during difficult times.
 Whether you call one of them to vent about your day or just need a relaxing lunch date, let your friends know about what you are going through.

-If you are the primary caregiver for a senior loved one in Hartford, respite care is available when you need time away from your important caregiving duties.
+If you are the primary caregiver for a senior loved one in West Hartford, respite care is available when you need time away from your important caregiving duties.
 At Home Care Assistance, our respite caregivers are available 24 hours a day, 7 days a week to help your loved one manage everyday tasks in the comfort of home while you have the chance to take a much-needed break.

 3. Evaluate Your Current Commitments

 Your can-do attitude may be great for getting everything done, but you must also accept it is impossible to be everywhere at once.
 Spend some time looking over your commitments, and think about your schedule before you take on new ones.
 In some cases, you may need to scale back your commitments and drop activities that no longer fit into your lifestyle.
 Alternatively, you can delegate some aspects of your loved one’s care, such as arranging for help with personal hygiene.
 Keep in mind your needs will change over the years as your loved one’s dementia progresses, so be flexible enough to review your commitments periodically to make sure they don’t keep piling up.